FilippoBovo/production-data-science/tutorial/a-setup/README.md

 ## Project Structure

 We start by creating a [minimal structure for a Python package](http://python-packaging.readthedocs.io/en/latest/minimal.html), which will be at the core of automation and productionisation.
-Go into the folder where you would like to store the project and create the following structure of folders and files.
+Go into the folder where you would like to store the project and create the following structure of folders 📁 and files 📄.

 ```
-titanic/
+📁 titanic/
-	titanic/
+📁     titanic/
-		__init__.py
+📄         __init__.py
-	setup.py
+📄     setup.py
-	README.md
+📄     README.md
 ```

-Names ending with `/` are folders and the others are text files.

 > If you are not familiar with the unix terminal, use `pwd` to check which folder you are currently into, `ls` to list folders and files in the current folder, `cd path-to-folder` to move folder, `mkdir folder-name` to create a new folder and `touch file-name` to create a new file.